dougeby/IntuneDocs/intune/quickstart-try-intune.md

     ![Screenshot of the Microsoft Intune Trial account sign-up web page](./media/account-sign-up-site-full-browser.png)

     If most of your IT operations and users are in a different locale than you, you may want to select that locale under **Country or region**.
-We use your regional information to deliver the right services.
+Azure uses your regional information to deliver the right services.
 This setting can't be changed later.

 2. Create an account using your company name followed by **.onmicrosoft.com**.

     ![Screenshot of the Microsoft Intune Trial account sign-up web page](./media/account-sign-up-site-user-id.png)

-    If your organization has its own custom domain that you want to use without **.onmicrosoft.com**, you can change that later in the Office 365 Admin Portal later in this article.
+    If your organization has its own custom domain that you want to use without **.onmicrosoft.com**, you can change that in the Office 365 Admin Portal discribed later in this article.

 3. View your new account information at the end of the sign-up process.